-- (2) The applicant is duly registered to vote in the precinct of his or her residence and, in a primary election, is qualified to vote the ballot of the political party requested; - (3) The applicant is authorized for the reasons given in the application to vote an absentee ballot by mail or electronically; - (4) The address to which a ballot is to be mailed is an address outside the county if the voter is applying to vote by mail under the provisions of §3-3-1(b)(2)(A), §3-3-1(b)(2)(B), §3-3-1(b)(3), or §3-3-1(b)(4) of this code; - (5) The applicant is not making his or her first vote after having registered by postcard registration or, if the applicant is making his or her first vote after having registered by postcard registration, the applicant is subject to one of the exceptions provided in §3-2-10 of this code; and - (6) No regular and repeated pattern of applications for an absentee ballot by mail for the reason of being out of the county during the entire period of voting in person exists to suggest that the applicant is no longer a resident of the county. - (d)(1) If the official designated to supervise and conduct absentee voting determines that the required conditions have been met for voting an absentee ballot by mail, two representatives that are registered to vote with different political party affiliations shall sign their names in the places indicated on the back of the official ballot.
-If the official designated to supervise and conduct absentee voting determines the required conditions have not been met or has evidence that any of the information contained in the application is not true, the official shall give notice to the voter that the voter's absentee ballot will be challenged as provided in this article and shall enter that challenge.
+(2) The applicant is duly registered to vote in the precinct of his or her residence and, in a primary election, is qualified to vote the ballot of the political party requested;

+27 (3) The applicant is authorized for the reasons given in the application to vote an absentee28 ballot by mail or electronically;

+(4) The address to which a ballot is to be mailed is an address outside the county if the voter is applying to vote by mail under the provisions of §3-3-1(b)(2)(A), §3-3-1(b)(2)(B), §3-31(b)(3), or §3-3-1(b)(4) of this code;

+(5) The applicant is not making his or her first vote after having registered by postcard registration or, if the applicant is making his or her first vote after having registered by postcard registration, the applicant is subject to one of the exceptions provided in §3-2-10 of this code; and (6) No regular and repeated pattern of applications for an absentee ballot by mail for the reason of being out of the county during the entire period of voting in person exists to suggest that the applicant is no longer a resident of the county.

+38 (d)(1) If the official designated to supervise and conduct absentee voting determines that 39 the required conditions have been met for voting an absentee ballot by mail, two representatives 40 that are registered to vote with different political party affiliations shall sign their names in the 41 places indicated on the back of the official ballot.
+If the official designated to supervise and conduct 42 absentee voting determines the required conditions have not been met or has evidence that any of 43 the information contained in the application is not true, the official shall give notice to the voter that 44 the voter's absentee ballot will be challenged as provided in this article and shall enter that 45 challenge.

-- (2) If the official designated to supervise and conduct electronic voting determines that a voter is eligible to submit an electronic ballot because the voter is an absent uniformed services voter or overseas voter or a person with a physical disability, the official designated to supervise absentee voting shall cause the absentee ballot to be transmitted electronically in the manner required for the electronic ballot marking tool or other electronic means. - (e)(1) Beginning on the 46th day prior to election day, within one day after the official designated to supervise and conduct absentee voting has both the completed application and the ballot, the official shall provide to the voter at the address given on the application, or by the appropriate electronic delivery method, the following items as required and as prescribed by the Secretary of State: - (A) One of each type of official absentee ballot the voter is eligible to vote, prepared according to law; - (B) For persons voting absentee ballot by mail, one envelope, unsealed, which may have no marks except the designation "Absent Voter's Ballot Envelope No. 1 Secrecy Envelope" and printed instructions to the voter: - (C) For persons voting absentee ballot by mail, one postage paid envelope, unsealed, designated "Absent Voter's Ballot Envelope No. 2 Return Envelope"; - (D) Instructions for voting absentee by mail or electronically: - (i) Instructions or the ballot itself shall illustrate in graphical form properly versus improperly filled out bubbles. - 66 (ii) Instructions shall specify the calendar date that is the deadline for return of the 67 absentee ballot and clarify the meaning of return to be "receipt". - (iii) A warning that stray marks on or corrections to an absent voter ballot may invalidate that ballot, with instructions on acquiring a replacement ballot.
+46 (2) If the official designated to supervise and conduct electronic voting determines that a 47 voter is eligible to submit an electronic ballot because the voter is an absent uniformed services 48 voter or overseas voter or a person with a physical disability, the official designated to supervise 49 absentee voting shall cause the absentee ballot to be transmitted electronically in the manner 50 required for the electronic ballot marking tool or other electronic means.

+51 (e)(1) Beginning on the 46th day prior to election day, within one day after the official 52 designated to supervise and conduct absentee voting has both the completed application and the ballot, the official shall provide to the voter at the address given on the application, or by the appropriate electronic delivery method, the following items as required and as prescribed by the Secretary of State:

+56 (A) One of each type of official absentee ballot the voter is eligible to vote, prepared 57 according to law;

+(B) For persons voting absentee ballot by mail, one envelope, unsealed, which may have no marks except the designation "Absent Voter's Ballot Secrecy Envelope No. 1" and printed instructions to the voter;

+61 (C) For persons voting absentee ballot by mail, one postage paid envelope, unsealed, 62 designated "Absent Voter's Ballot Return Envelope No. 2";

+63 (D) Instructions for voting absentee by mail or electronically;

-(E) For electronic systems of of transmission, an electronic means by which eligible voters with physical disabilities may mark the absentee ballot without assistance, as prescribed by the Secretary of State; and
+(E) For electronic systems or of transmission, an electronic means by which eligible voters with physical disabilities may mark the absentee ballot without assistance, as prescribed by the Secretary of State; and